bitdessin/PyDAIR/docs/implementation.rst

-   regular expression matching is used to seek the region beginning with a methionine in V region and without any stop codon in downstream, since the ORF is defined by the start codon in V region of IgH (Armitage, 2009).
+   regular expression matching is used to seek the region beginning with a methionine in V region and without any stop codon in downstream, since the ORF is defined by the start codon in V region of IgH.

-All Rep-Seq IgH sequences are pro-cessed with the five steps we described.
-The results are saved into a flat file with plain text.

 .. image:: images/pydair-parse.png